mengbinhao/jack-note/docs/english/NPR.md

   - lossen vi/vt

   > put aside xxxxx
-  > but first and foremost
-  > first things first
   > but at bottom
   > in a very offensive way
   > well, at one level, xxx